OSVR/OSVR-Docs/HDK-Unboxing-and-Getting-Started.md

 Support tickets are monitored by multiple people so they'll be handed smoothly by the best person available and suited to your question.
 GitHub and the developer mailing list are the main ways to reach current developers contributing to OSVR.

-- It's not recommended to ask about problems or post questions elsewhere (forums/reddit, twitter, etc) if you want a developer or "official" response, since those aren't venues we (developers/technical people) necessarily frequent daily or control the "official" accounts on.
+- It's not recommended to ask about problems or post questions elsewhere (forums/reddit, twitter, etc.) if you want a developer or "official" response, since those aren't venues we (developers/technical people) necessarily frequent daily or control the "official" accounts on.
 - As a general rule of open-source communities, and thus in OSVR as well, it's usually considered rude to email a developer personally with a question.
 Among other reasons, it only allows a single person to handle your question (when there may be others who could do so and perhaps better) and doesn't archive a potentially useful exchange in searchable archives.
 (Don't be surprised if your email gets forwarded to the support ticket system if you do this.)